mikepsinn/think-bynumbers-jekyll/_posts/2013-01-25-cbs-news-2-3-trillion-missing-from-pentagon.md

 >
 > &#8220;According to some estimates we cannot track $2.3 trillion in transactions,&#8221; Rumsfeld admitted.
 >
-> $2.3 trillion — that&#8217;s $8,000 for every man, woman and child in America.
+> $2.3 trillion — that's $8,000 for every man, woman and child in America.
 To understand how the Pentagon can lose track of trillions, consider the case of one military accountant who tried to find out what happened to a mere $300 million.
 >
-> &#8220;We know it&#8217;s gone.
-But we don&#8217;t know what they spent it on,&#8221; said Jim Minnery, Defense Finance and Accounting Service.
+> &#8220;We know it's gone.
+But we don't know what they spent it on,&#8221; said Jim Minnery, Defense Finance and Accounting Service.
 >
 > &nbsp;
 >